-Medical Director Behavioral Health & Social Services
+Senior Medical Director, Behavioral Health & Social Services

-The Medical Director of Behavioral Health & Social Services is responsible for the development of the Behavioral Health and Social Services division of Health Services.
-The position is also responsible for clinical oversight, case management, and management of the Behavioral Health and Social Service activities for all lines of business including substance use.
-The Medical Director participates in all the quality areas, including quality improvement programs, grievance and appeals, credentialing, and quality incentive programs for Behavioral Health and Social Services.
-This position is responsible for the overall clinical oversight and program development for Behavioral Health and Social Services Departments.
+The Senior Medical Director Behavioral Health and Social Services (BH/SS) is responsible for the development of the Behavioral Health and Social Services divisions of Health Services.
+The Senior Medical Director participates in all areas of quality assessment and improvement, including quality improvement programs, grievance and appeals, credentialing, and quality incentive programs for Behavioral Health and Social Services.
+The Senior Medical Director is responsible for overseeing behavioral health and social services participation in medical management and service coordination across the care continuum.
+The Senior Medical Director will be the key liaison with L.A.
+County Departments of Mental Health and of Public Health.